rosettatype/hyperglot/README.md

 - `--sort`: Specify the sort order.
 Use "speakers" to sort by number of speakers.
 (Default: "alphabetic")
 - `--sort-dir`: Specify the sort direction.
 Use "desc" for descending order.
 (Default: "asc" for ascending order)
 - `-y, --output`: Specify a file path to write the output to, in YAML format.
 For a single input font, the output is a subset of the Hyperglot database containing the languages and orthographies supported by the font.
 When multiple fonts are provided, the YAML file contains a top-level key for each font.
 If the `-m` option is provided, the output includes the specific intersection or union result.
 - `-t, --shaping-threshold`: Set the frequency threshold for complex-script shaping checks.
 A font passes when it renders correctly for combinations at or above this threshold.
 Frequencies range from 1.0 (most frequent combinations) to 0.0 (rares combinations).
-The default value, 0.01, requires support for all common combinations.
-[0.0<=x<=1.0]
+(Default: 0.01)
 - `--no-shaping` Disable shaping checks (mark attachment, joining behavior, and conjunct shaping).
 (Default: shaping checks enabled)
 - `-v, --verbose`: Enable verbose logging.
 - `-V, --version`: Print the Hyperglot version number.

-### Detailed language reporting
+### Report missing language support

-The `hyperglot-report` command accepts the same options as `hyperglot` and reports missing characters and shaping support.
+The `hyperglot-report` reports missing characters and shaping support.
 A common use case is identifying languages that could be supported with minimal additional work in a given font.
-This can be done using the following additional options:
+The command accepts the same options as `hyperglot` and the following options:

 - `--report-missing`: Report languages missing `n` or fewer characters.
 If `n` is 0, all languages with any number of missing characters are reported.
 (Default: 0)
 - `--report-marks`: Report languages missing `n` or fewer mark-attachment sequences.
 If `n` is 0, all languages with any number of missing mark-attachment sequences are reported.
 (Default: 0)